nezell23/TaskManager/README.md

 ## Development server

+To launch the project, first install & launch the mock JSON server:

+Run `npm install json-server -g` to install the mock JSON server Run `json-server --watch tasks.json` to launch the JSON server

+Then you can launch the project:
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding